New Limit for Neutrinoless Double-Beta Decay of $^{100}$Mo from the CUPID-Mo Experiment

-All data are acquired as a continuous stream with $500 \,$Hz sampling frequency and analyzed with a software package developed by the CUORE \cite{Alduino:2016} and CUPID-0 \cite{Azzolini2018b} Collaborations, first used in CUPID-Mo in \cite{Armengaud:2020, Schmidt:2020}. \edit{We use an optimum filter based analysis chain with 3\,s long pulse traces for both the \lmo and LD channels.
-The data were re-triggered offline using the optimum filter \cite{DiDomizio:2010ph, Adams2020}.
-This resulted in significantly lower trigger thresholds with 90\% efficiency values attained at typical (median) energies of 9.4\,keV / 0.5\,keV for the LMOs / LDs.
+All data are acquired as a continuous stream with $500 \,$Hz sampling frequency and analyzed with a software package developed by the CUORE \cite{Alduino:2016} and CUPID-0 \cite{Azzolini2018b} Collaborations, first used in CUPID-Mo in \cite{Armengaud:2020, Schmidt:2020}. \edit{We estimate pulse amplitudes with an optimum filter \cite{Gatti:1986}, designed to maximise the signal to noise ratio for a known signal and noise spectrum with 3\,s long pulse traces for both the \lmo and LD channels.
+The data were triggered offline using the optimum filter \cite{DiDomizio:2010ph, Adams2020} obtaining 90\% trigger efficiency at typical (median) energies of 9.4\,keV / 0.5\,keV for the LMOs / LDs.
 The LMOs analysis and coincidence thresholds have been set at 45\,keV, well above this efficiency turn on.
 For each signal on an LMO detector we evaluate the resolution weighted average light signal of the two (one) adjacent LDs to discriminate $\alpha$ events, exhibiting $\sim$20\% of the light yield of \gabe events of the same energy \cite{Armengaud:2020}.
-Furthermore, the energy difference of the upper and lower LDs, corrected for geometrical light collection efficiencies is computed to extend the identification of near surface decays.
-We developed a new pulse shape analysis procedure for the signal of the \lmo detector to remove remaining spikes and pulser-induced cross-talk events from the data.
-As described in detail in \cite{Huang:2020} a principal component analysis (PCA) is used to establish a characteristic shape of a pulse as the leading PCA component(s).
-We then compute the reconstruction error defined as the square-root of the variance from a pulse with respect to its projection onto the leading PCA component(s).
-The reconstruction error shows a linear energy dependence and a constant spread over our \gabe data which makes it ideally suitable for the \onbb analysis where it needs to be extrapolated to \qbb of \Mo at $3034\,$keV.
-Together with this very simple energy dependence we gain a $\sim 9 \%$ efficiency increase compared to the analysis presented in \cite{Schmidt:2020}.
-Lastly we calibrate the response of the \lmo detectors with a 2nd order polynomial using the U/Th calibration data as in \cite{Schmidt:2020} and cross-calibrate the LD against the LMO signals.}
+We calibrate the response of the \lmo detectors with a 2nd-order polynomial using the four labeled peaks from the U/Th calibration data shown in Fig. 1 in red (see \cite{Schmidt:2020}) and cross-calibrate the LD against the LMO signals.} We confirm the LMO's energy scale in background data fitting a 2nd-order polynomial in reconstructed-to-expected peak position of the 352, 583, 609, 1461 and 2615\,keV peaks and observe no systematic deviation.
+The extrapolation for the position of \qbb agrees to within ${E_{bias}^{Q_{\beta\beta}} = (-0.2\pm0.4)\,\mathrm{keV}}$.